AudioGenius-ai/worktree-manager/README.md

 ## Example Session

 ```
-You: Add user authentication and fix the login styling

-Claude: I'll create two worktrees and parallelize this work.
+You: Initialize the launchpad and template repos, then add auth to launchpad

+Claude: I'll initialize both repos and create a worktree for the auth feature.

+        [Uses git_init_repo for launchpad]
-        [Uses git_create_worktree for feature/auth]
+        [Uses git_init_repo for template]
-        [Uses git_create_worktree for fix/login-styling]
+        [Uses git_create_worktree { repo: "launchpad", branch: "feature/auth" }]

-        I'll handle the auth backend.
-Delegating the styling to Gemini
-        since it's better for UI work.

-        [Works on auth in worktrees/feature-auth/]
-        [Gemini works on styling in worktrees/fix-login-styling/]
+        Working on authentication in repos/launchpad/worktrees/feature-auth/

-        Both tasks complete.
-Here's a summary...
+        ...
 ```

 ## Extending the MCP Server